 123 Reg Domain Products Terms and Conditions

-These Domain Products Terms and Conditions are supplemental to the , including the and the and apply to the provision of any domain related services by 123 Reg Limited (‘123 Reg’).
+These Domain Products Terms and Conditions are supplemental to the General Terms and Conditions, including the Acceptable Use Policy and the Data Protection Policy and apply to the provision of any domain related services by 123 Reg Limited ("123 Reg").
 The ordering of Domain services from 123 Reg constitutes acceptance by the Client of the General Terms and Conditions and these Domain Products Terms and Conditions.

 1. General Domain Terms